A trust-region method for derivative-free nonlinear constrained stochastic optimization: Stochastic nonlinear constrained optimization

 with the approximated feasible domain

 The additive offset $h_k$ to the constraints is called the inner boundary path, a convex offset-function to the constraints ensuring convergence of NOWPAC.
 We refer to \cite{Augustin2014} for more details on the inner boundary path.
 Having computed $x_k$ NOWPAC only accepts this trial step if it is feasible with respect to the exact constraints $\mathcal{R}^c$, i.e. if $\mathcal{R}^c(x_k) \leq 0$.
-Otherwise the trust region radius is reduced and, after having ensured fully linearity of the models $m_k^{\mathcal{R}^f}$ and $m_k^{\mathcal{R}^c}$, a new trial step $x_k$ is computed.
-To assess closeness to a first order optimal point we use the criticality measure
+Otherwise the trust-region radius is reduced and, after having ensured fully linearity of the models $m_k^{\mathcal{R}^f}$ and $m_k^{\mathcal{R}^c}$, a new trial step $x_k$ is computed.